lastmeta/sensorimotor/README.md

 In order to achieve this, we need two things.
 First of all, each autoencoder (that is each node) must actually be several autoencoders, encoding the input stream at various rates of compression.
 The smaller representations must be shared with 'further away' connections, the larger, more detailed, less compressed representations must be shared with 'nearby' connections.
 Secondly, the nodes themselves must have a map of the network of nodes: they must know the shape of the network in order to know the distance of their connections... in order to know the correct variance levels to share.
 This shared map of connections shouldn't be difficult to define and distribute, but it is something in each node that stands apart from the neural net autoencoder.

+The purpose of the shared map of the network is to quickly disseminate information about which other node might want to connect with which other node at various rates of invariance.
+For instance, consider a node that gets data from a particular set of inputs.
+This node may use the map to know which other nodes have matching inputs.
+Our node can see what other inputs they have.
+He may, at random connect to a far away node (according to the map) which actually, at least in some times (in some contexts) has very highly correlated data with many of the inputs of this node - that is the information has high predictive power.
+The node may then issue a broadcast to the network (or to the central map server) that where it specifies that by it's calculation this other node is actually much closer than the map made by consensus says.
+Nearby nodes (with some of the same inputs) can then connect to nodes in that region to see if they can find better correlations with their data as well.
+Thus every node does not have to randomly brute force connections in order to find out which might be near optimal. once they have a map of the network that matches the interrelatedness of concepts they have the basis of reasoning by analogy.
+I believe predicting the change in the consented upon map is a meta prediction of the network and represents a hierarchy quite aside from the network hierarchy, (hierarchy defined by distance).
+This connection algorithm is high speculation, but it may serve as the basis for a possible solution to the problem of choosing better and better connections in a partially connected network.

 ## Conceptual Design Overview

 What we are left with are a network of autoencoders, who learn to represent moment to moment transitions at multiple levels of scale, both spatially and temporal who share their compressed representations as inputs to each other, thereby forming a distributed view of how the environment operates which necessarily includes the group mind, itself, as being part of the environment.
 Each node in the network stands-in at various levels of multiple hierarchies as depicted by its particular set of learned connections.
 This network is constantly reorienting itself to changes in the environment, meaning if in a deterministic environment the network connections will become very stable over time.